Grant manual for Erasmus studies

 As an Erasmus student you have the opportunity to receive funding for participating in a language course in the host country before the start of your studies.
 The language course can be in the language of instruction and/or the local language of the host country.
 Certain HEIs offer a language course before the start of the semester.
 Otherwise you can find a suitable language course in the host country yourself.
 The language course must be in close connection with the start of your studies.
 You will not receive funding for any course fees or days between the language course and the start of your studies.
 Additionally, the language course cannot be included in the minimum days for Erasmus studies.
 State the date of the language course in your application, see more under: Application guide.

-Take the train to your study destination
+Take the train to and from your study destination

 In order to apply for the grant, the following conditions must be fulfilled: